image of a bride in white dress posing

 How do you market yourself to your clients?

-Well, luckily, I have my social media that helps me a lot when it comes to being hired for work.
-People tend to see my work a lot on platforms like Instagram or Facebook so that part makes it easy, as well as word of mouth from past clients.
+Well, luckily, my social media helps me a lot when it comes to being hired for work.
+People tend to see my work more on platforms like Instagram or Facebook so that makes it easy, also word of mouth from past clients.

 You’re also in the photography education industry.
 How long have you been teaching photography workshops?

-Yes, I’ve only been teaching workshops only for the last 4 years.
-My last one was this past October and I most likely will no longer be doing physical workshops (unless they are retreats) as I am now moving my curriculum online.
-It makes it a lot easier for students too as they can learn in the comfort of their own home and at their own pace.
+Yes, I’ve only been teaching fine art fashion photography workshops for the last 4 years.
+In October I will no longer be doing physical workshops as I am now moving my curriculum online.
+It makes it a lot easier for students too as they can learn in the comfort of their own home.

 fine art fashion photography